rorywalsh/p5.Csound/docs/examples/audio_input.md

 ## Audio Input

 The following sketch shows how to access live audio input.
 In this case it is used to trigger an array of balls on the screen.
+Make sure you give the page access to your microphone.
+Then simply speak loudly into the mic to trigger an event.

 [](/audio_input/index.html ':include :type=iframe width=800px height=400px frameBorder=0 scrolling="no"')
 <p align="right">